-Most cancer clinical trials are treatment studies that involve people who have cancer.
+Most cancer clinical trials are treatment studies.
 These trials test new treatments or new ways of using existing treatments, such as new drugs, vaccines, approaches to surgery or radiation therapy, or combinations of treatments.

 Some treatment trials involve testing cancer cells for the presence of specific molecular markers.
 These markers can include changes in certain genes or proteins.
 These changes may help to further classify cancers and certain treatments may target them.
 So it is important to know whether they are present.